 Movement in the office

 A complete training program or extensive stretching exercises are not always what’s needed.
 It’s often enough to simply include a bit more movement in the office day.
 Walk over to your colleague instead of calling him or her, or writing a quick mail.
 Drinking a lot of water is also a good idea.
-This is not only healthy, but also requires regular walking.
+This is not only healthy but also requires regular walking.
+Please make sure that you have properly fitting shoes when walking or standing a lot in the office.
+Check our shoe size charts here.

 Avoid the elevator and take the stairs instead.
 The human body has been developed to be in motion.
 Walking is the most natural human movement.
 Therefore, it should be integrated as often as possible into the office day.